tuacker/markusbodner.com/content/post/Plain-Text-Mail-With-Swoosh-In-Elixir.md

 +++

-While building [Egg Inventory](https://egginventory.com) - a SaaS for layer farmers to keep records of their daily egg production, sales, and more - I needed to be able to send emails.
+While working on a SaaS built with the Phoenix Framework I needed to be able to send emails.

 For the actual processing I'm using [Mailgun](https://www.mailgun.com/) and to get them there the awesome [swoosh](https://github.com/swoosh/swoosh) Elixir library (as well as the [phoenix_swoosh](https://github.com/swoosh/phoenix_swoosh) extension).